Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/getting-started/running-on-linux.md

 mean that your Linux distro uses an alternate device management system.
 Swapping your current device manager with UDev is likely not a viable option, and is not recommended.
-If you are running a distro that is not running UDev and you are interested in using this SDK, please open an issue on our [GitHub repo](https://github.com/Yubico/Yubico.NET.SDK) and we will take it under advisement.
+If you are running a distro that is not running UDev and you are interested in using this SDK, please open an issue on our [GitHub repo](https://github.com/Yubico/Yubico.NET.SDK/issues).
+If there is broad interest, we will evaluate adding support to our roadmap.

 #### Making sure the SDK can find UDev

-The SDK current P/Invokes UDev's shared library `libudev.so`.
-This this can have multiple names (usually including a version number, e.g. `libudev.so.1`), we target the lowest common denominator name: `libudev`. .NET's library resolver is currently not capable of automatically resolving the full path / name of this dependency.
+As of SDK 1.4.0, the SDK P/Invokes UDev's shared library `libudev.so`.
+This library can have multiple names (usually including a version number, e.g. `libudev.so.1`), so we target the lowest common denominator name: `libudev`. .NET's library resolver is currently not capable of automatically resolving the full path / name of this dependency.